I need a sight glass. What type of glass do you recommend?

 While soda lime and borosilicate glass are the most common types used in sight glasses, sometimes they aren’t suitable.
 High temperatures are one example: Soda lime glass can be used at temperatures up to about 150 ºC (300 ºF), while tempered borosilicate is good to 280 ºC (536 ºF).
 At temperatures greater than that, such as in high temperature steam applications, fused quartz or sapphire glass would be a better choice.

 The story about which type of glass to use would not be complete without mentioning how the glass is mounted.
 Glass comes in discs for mounting into sight glass assemblies, or the glass can be fused to a metal frame, a design which makes the glass far stronger because of the compression of the metal ring on the glass.
-That’s a big and fascinating topic that I will save for a future blog post.